diggydude/bolthole-bbs/README.md

 * All features powered by Comet (XMLHttpRequest + JSON) for bandwidth efficiency, and rendered on the client side with JavaScript templates

-A more comprehensive description and explanation of features, along with their design rationale, will appear at the end of this file.
+A more comprehensive description and explanation of features, along with their design rationale, appears at the end of this file.

 **Acknowledgements:**